apache/jackrabbit-oak/oak-doc/src/site/markdown/security/user.md

 application code has been written against the Jackrabbit API (and thus testing if auto-save mode is enabled or not) this configuration option can be used as last resort.

-#### XML Import
-As of OAK 1.0 user and group nodes can be imported both with Session and Workspace import.
-The difference compare to Jackrabbit 2.x are listed below:

-* Importing an authorizable to another tree than the configured user/group node will only failed upon save (-> see `UserValidator` during the `Root#commit`).
-With Jackrabbit 2.x core it used to fail immediately.
-* NEW: The `BestEffort` behavior is now also implemented for the import of impersonators (was missing in Jackrabbit /2.x).
-* NEW: Workspace Import

 ### User/Group Representation in the Repository